socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 [SC]
 why React?
 [VO]
-In the next video, we'll begin by looking at some of the benefits that React brings to the table.
+Ok!
+Let's get started.
+In the next video, we'll begin the course by looking at some of the benefits that React brings to the table.
 I'll see you there.

 # end